TurkSufFixer/TurkSufFixer-Python/README.md

 ![headline](http://i.hizliresim.com/lEbkol.png)

 _Turk**Suf**Fixer_ is a Python (v2.7) library for creating Turkish dynamic messages.
 Turkish language has a very complex derivational and inflectional morphology.
-Thus, it is hard to generate dynamic messages like "location + DA" because "DA" (Locative suffix) can be "de", "te", "ta", "nde" or "nda"  with respect to vowels and consonants in the noun (vowel harmnoy rule).
+Thus, it is hard to generate dynamic messages like "location + DA" because "DA" (Locative suffix) can be "de", "te", "ta", "nde" or "nda"  with respect to vowels and consonants in the noun (vowel harmony rule).
 This library handles these problems:

  - **Simplest way possible:** No morphological analysis, no finite state machine stuff
  - **No installation:** You don't need install anything, just take and use it